Egypt's banks told to limit withdrawals and deposits

 "Not official, but I heard (it was designed) to control hoarding and inflation," said one analyst who asked not to be named.
 "This could reduce hoarding and panic buying and contain prices," a second analyst said.

-Egypt reported 40 new coronavirus cases and six fatalities on Saturday, bringing the totals to 576 confirmed infections and 36 deaths.
+Egypt reported 33 new coronavirus cases and four fatalities on Sunday, bringing the totals to 609 confirmed infections and 40 deaths.
 Egypt ordered mosques to shut their doors to worshippers for two weeks from March 21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)